 Preparing For A Program?

 Already applied for a program and were accepted?
 We're so happy to have you!
-To prepare for your program, access our handy-dandy What to Know Before You Go checklist.
-Inside you'll find a link to our Teacher Guides with excellent pre and post activities that you can take back to class.
-We would also highly recommend you be sure to read our Discipline Policy and Chaperone Information so you can help us help you ensure this day goes off without a hitch!
+To prepare for your program, access our handy-dandy What to Know Before You Go guide which includes helpful information along with our Chaperone and Discipline Information.
+You'll also find a link to our Teacher Guides with excellent pre and post activities that you can take back to class.
+We highly recommend you read this guide beforehand to help ensure your day goes off without a hitch!

 Don't see your question here?